nabajyotinath/nabajyotinath.github.io/_pages/research.md

+## Underwater Wireless Communication Systems.

-## On the performance of time reversal underwater acoustic communication based on BELLHOP channel simulator.
+0. Investigating the performance of time reversal underwater acoustic communication considering underwater channel characterestics like absorption, spreading, scattering, sound speed and multipaths with the help of specialized beam tracing software BELLHOP.